Managing an Apprentice

 Performance

 Line managers are responsible for following up with the apprentices on their assignments, to ensure they progress on the GCS apprenticeship.
-JGA will also report progress to GCS on a bi-weekly basis, flagging any concerns raised.
-You will receive communication from JGA Ltd if your apprentice has not been attending mandatory workshops or handing in assignments.
+JGA will also report progress to GCS on a monthly basis, flagging any concerns raised.
+You will receive communication from JGA if your apprentice has not been attending mandatory workshops or handing in assignments.

 Towards the end of the apprenticeship